jjemerson/Sharing/README.md

 So, here is the information for how we are running PGFE.
 [I have prepared a pdf](PFGE.pdf) which contains three pairs of pages.
 The first pair reviews plumbing, the next pair wiring, and the final pair, troubleshooting of wiring.

 First, a note on price.
 We got lucky, and the total price for the items on eBay were $200 for the Pulsewave 760 and $50 for the buffer recirculation pump.
 The prices do fluctuate quite a bit.
 I assume you already have access to a gel rig with buffer recirculation ports and a chromatography fridge.
 In case you don't have that kind of gel rig, you can get a new one for less than $500 (linked below).
-If you don't have the chromatography fridge, then you'll have to get a buffer chiller, an ice bucked, or run at room temperature.
+If you don't have the chromatography fridge, then you'll have to get a buffer chiller, an ice bucket, or run at room temperature.

 ### Caution & Disclaimer